Gonur Depe: Chronology of the site

 Two sherds in the Geoksjur style of Namazga III period (c.
 3200-2800 BCE) were found in Gonur North in the first period of the site, and three radiocarbon samples from Gonur Depe belong to Geoksjur/Sarazm period from narrow walls showing a short-term occupation.

+Genetics

+Genetic sequencing of individuals from Gonur finds that the majority of their ancestry is similar to Neolithic Farmers from the Iranian Plateau, with minor amounts of Anatolian Neolithic Farmer, and Eastern European Hunter-Gatherer-related ancestry.
+A number of outliers at the site, while also being of majority Iranian Neolithic related ancestry, also had some South Asian-related ancestry and less Anatolian-related ancestry, possibly as a result of contact with the Indus Valley Civilisation.

 Soma drink

 Sarianidi found what appears to be the boiler for the ritual drink soma, which is mentioned in the Rigveda and also in the Avesta as haoma.
 Sarianidi says he also found dishes with traces of cannabis, poppy and ephedra.
 According to him, this discovery strengthens the theory that these were the ingredients of soma.

 The excavations of the settlement of Ulug Tepe, near Dushak in south Turkmenistan, found similar implements for making soma drink, described as a "pressure set".
 The finds were made in the Late Bronze layers.